Tanishaa: Debut with commercial failures & career decline (2003–2008)

-She got her first break in Bollywood with the thriller slasher film, Sssshhh... opposite Karan Nath and Dino Morea.
+Mukherji got her first break in Bollywood with the thriller slasher film, Sssshhh... opposite Karan Nath and Dino Morea.
 It received poor reviews Taran Adarsh from Bollywood Hungama called, "Sssshhh? a weak screenplay with excessive length and most importantly, a half-baked climax" and wrote, "Mukerji needs to work on her dialogue delivery along with screen appearance".
 The film was a critical and commercial failure.
 Her next release the romantic comedy film Popcorn Khao!
 Mast Ho Jao (2004) received negative reviews from critics, upon its premiere and performed poorly at the box office.
 In 2005, she starred in the romantic comedy film Neal 'n' Nikki co-starring Uday Chopra under the banner of Yash Raj Films.
 The film was released on 9 December 2005 to highly negative reviews from critics and emerged as a commercial failure at the box office.
 A reviewer wrote, "Neal 'n' Nikki concentrates more on skin show than a sound story terrible letdown in terms of content".

 The same year, she appeared in a supporting role of Avantika in the political crime thriller film Sarkar alongside an ensemble cast.
 The film released on 1 July 2005, with positive reviews and became commercially successful.
 Her last release in 2005 was the war film Tango Charlie opposite Bobby Deol.
 This was her consecutive 4th box office failure.
 After two years gap in 2007, she made her Tamil film debut with the romantic musical film Unnale Unnale, opposite Vinay Rai.
 The film was successful at the box office with received positive reviews for its storyline and the performances and got her a nomination at Vijay Awards for Best Debut Female.
 In 2008, she was seen in the comedy film One Two Three opposite Upen Patel.
 This too had an unsuccessful run at the box office.
 The same year, she reprised her role in the second installment of Sarkar film series, Sarkar Raj.
 The sequel also became critical and commercial success.

-She is now awaiting the release of her mystery film Second Chance alongside Arjan Bajwa, Myra Saree and Ilulia Vantur.